tdelora/audioGPIOTrigger/README.md

   - I used a red wire for the positive connection and a black wire for the ground.

 Notes:
-- I noted that using the 12V Power Supply created noise in the audio depending on how the equipment and connections are place.
+- I noted that using the 12V Power Supply created noise in the audio depending on how the equipment and connections are placed.
 Using the 9V battery connector provided only a little noise.
 - The LM386 Audio Amplifier Module has a minimum power need of 5 Volts and a maximum of 12 Volts.
 I experimented with utilizing a 5 Volt power pin on the Raspberry Pi and found it to be inatequate for this setup.

 ## Complete the System Setup